 - Knife (tool)

-- Scissors (To snip seaweed)
+- Scissors (to snip seaweed)

-- Bag (porous, or upcycled material such as plastic bags, fruit bags etc.)
+- Bag (porous or upcycled material such as plastic bags, fruit bags, etc.)

-- Extra Clothes (Low tide in the morning can be chilly always have extra clothes when going foraging along the coast)
+- Extra clothes (Low tide in the morning can be chilly; always have extra clothes when going foraging along the coast.)

-- A hat or helmet (those rocks are slippery out there!)
+- A hat or helmet (Those rocks are slippery out there!)

-- Extra socks or wool socks (Stay warm or warm up)
+- Extra socks or wool socks (Stay warm or warm up!)

 Where to Look for Kombu

 Kombu grows abundantly in coastal regions.
 Off the coasts of Japan is the most notable place that Kombu is sourced and Northern California as well off the Sonoma, Mendocino, and Humboldt coasts.
 Kombu grows inside the tide pools and can be reached at low tide.
-The low tide comes twice a day.
-Once in the morning and the other in the afternoon.
+The low tide comes twice a day, once in the morning and the other in the afternoon.

 Benefits of Kombu

-- this also makes you less gassy
+- Improves digestion (this also makes you less gassy)

-- improved thyroid function
+- Improves thyroid function

-- Extremely nutritional value
+- Extremely high nutritional value

-- great addition to any soup
+- Great addition to any soup

-- great addition for the Umami flavor for any dish
+- Great addition for the umami flavor for any dish

 Protection of Tide Pools

 Tide pools and kelp forests have a very specific purpose that is vital to the natural biome of the ocean.
-Marine life uses seaweed and other algae as away to protect itself, live, and nourish itself.
-Without kelp hundreds of species of fish and crustaceans lose their home and their life.
-Never over harvest your kombu.
+Marine life uses seaweed and other algae as a way to protect itself, live, and nourish itself.
+Without kelp, hundreds of species of fish and crustaceans lose their home and their life.
+Never over-harvest your kombu.
 Take as much as you need to eat so you can keep coming back to collect it.
-Severing the fronds too low will kill the Kombu so only snip the fronds like hair.
+Severing the fronds too low will kill the kombu, so only snip the fronds like hair.